-Companies are adopting new ways of working that, in turn, demand innovative spaces.
-The health and well-being of each user of these corporate spaces, both employees and visitors, are now key factors.
+There is an increase in demand for innovative spaces due to the new ways in which companies are working.
+The health and well-being of each person using these corporate spaces, both employees and visitors, are now key factors.

 In today’s society we spend 90% of our time inside buildings (especially in the workplace), and this gives rise to many chronic health problems.
-The reasons for this are due both to the construction of the building and the way work is organised.
+This is due to both the construction of the building and the way in which work is organised.

-In addition to being a place where we go every day, an office can become a sustainable and healthy work environment in which indoor air quality plays a key role.
+As well as being somewhere we go every day, an office can become a sustainable and healthy work environment in which indoor air quality plays a key role.

-Health has now become a quality that increasingly more companies defend every day.
+Health has now become a quality which is defended by more and more companies every day.

 A healthy environment…